 Why air quality?

-Air pollution is the fourth leading risk factor for early death and the leading environmental cause of death worldwide, contributing to nearly 7 million (1 out of 9) deaths in 2019 [1].
-Up to 99% of us are breathing polluted air [2], cutting lives short by an average of 2.3 years across the globe [3].
+Air pollution is the 2nd leading risk factor for death and the leading environmental contributor to death worldwide, contributing to more than 8 million deaths in 2021 1.
+Up to 99% of us are breathing polluted air 2, cutting lives short by an average of 1.9 years across the globe 3.

 The burden of air pollution is unequal, with some people being far more vulnerable and some breathing far more polluted air.
 For example, children are particularly susceptible to air pollution’s insidious effects—they breathe more rapidly than adults, taking in more polluted air, and are proportionally exposed at higher levels due to their small bodies and developing organs.
-A WHO report estimated that outdoor and indoor air pollution resulted in 543,000 deaths in children under the age of 5 years in 2016.
-[5]
+Every single day, around 2,000 children under the age of 5 die from breathing polluted air.
+5

 Marginalized communities are also unfairly burdened.
 Not only is the air they breathe typically more polluted, but they are also more susceptible to air pollution due to experiencing other poor health conditions caused by the broader social and environmental context in which they live.
 Structural racism and the legacy of colonialism play a large role in creating these health conditions and allowing for higher levels of exposure.